tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

    ``service contrail-analytics-api restart``

-You can use the Contrail UI to configure RBAC at both the API level and the object level.
+You can use the Tungsten Fabric UI to configure RBAC at both the API level and the object level.
 API level access control can be configured at the global, domain, and project levels.
-Object level access is available from most of the create or edit screens in the Contrail UI.
+Object level access is available from most of the create or edit screens in the Tungsten Fabric UI.